Daily readings

 Monday, November 23, 2026

 Saint Clement I, Pope and Martyr/Saint Columban, Religious.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Clement I, Pope and Martyr/Saint Columban, Religious